US employers are hiring briskly even in face of rate hikes

 “They’re going to hold onto these people as long as they can,” Flanagan said.
 “There’s so much work out there.”

+“It’s a great feeling,” said Summer Auerbach, co-owner of the family-owned five-store chain.

+Auerbach said the economic environment appears to be shifting back toward the pre-pandemic economy.
+For the first time in months, for example, applicants are following up via email to check on their applications.

 At a news conference Wednesday, Fed Chair Jerome Powell noted that the strong job market is feeding inflationary pressures as businesses continue to raise pay.
 In September, average wages rose more than 6% from 12 months earlier, according to the Federal Reserve Bank of Atlanta.
-That was the fastest such pace in 40 years.
 Pay raises can feed inflation if companies pass on at least part of their higher labor costs to their customers in the form of higher prices.

 Powell spoke after the Fed announced a fourth straight three-quarter-point increase in its benchmark rate.
 It was the latest in a series of unusually large hikes that have heightened the risk of a recession.